Intermittent fasting schedules for beginners

 How easy is it to graze all evening and eat a bunch of food you don’t need and didn’t really want?

-One of the best things about intermittent fasting is how it helps to bring more conscious awareness to your eating, and to your food choices.
+One of the best things about intermittent fasting is how it helps bring more conscious awareness to your eating and food choices.

 Even if the only change you make is to stop and start fasting when you’ve decided to, that’s a real, quality investment in how you approach your nutrition.